-(1) Further define the mechanism of Npl3 in coordinating RNA splicing with RNA synthesis (to be carried out by Daniel Mitchell)
+(1) Further define the mechanism of Npl3 in coordinating RNA splicing with RNA synthesis (to be carried out by Aron XXX)

-(2) Begin to characterize the role of Snu66 in the coordination of RNA splicing with RNA synthesis (to be carried out by Christine Scaduto)
+(2) Characterize the role of Snu66 in the coordination of RNA splicing with RNA synthesis (to be carried out by Jenna XXX)

 Project #1: Define the mechanism of Npl3 in coordinating RNA synthesis and RNA processing.
-To further characterize Npl3's role in this process we will determine the specific portions of Npl3 that interact with the RNA splicing machinery and those that interact with the RNA synthesis protein Bre1.
-To do this, Daniel will finish constructing a set of Npl3 proteins that contain chemical alterations ("mutations") in different portions of the protein and then test, using biochemical and molecular biological assays, (1) whether these mutations abolish RNA synthesis or RNA splicing and (2) whether these modification alter the interactions of Npl3 with the cellular proteins that mediate RNA splicing or RNA synthesis.
-By the end of MUSE, Daniel will have collected preliminary data identifying which regions of the Npl3 protein are important for its function in RNA splicing and which regions contact the RNA synthesis machinery.
+To reveal Npl3's role in this process we will determine the specific portions of Npl3 that interact with the RNA splicing machinery and those that interact with the RNA synthesis protein Bre1.
+To do this, Aron will finish constructing a set of Npl3 proteins that contain chemical alterations ("mutations") in different portions of the protein (a project initiated during MUSE 2010) and then test, using biochemical and molecular biological assays, (1) whether these mutations abolish RNA synthesis or RNA splicing and (2) whether these modification alter the interactions of Npl3 with the cellular proteins that mediate RNA splicing or RNA synthesis.
+By the end of MUSE, Aron will have collected preliminary data identifying which regions of the Npl3 protein are important for its function in RNA splicing and which regions contact the RNA synthesis machinery.